Do zero-tolerance policies in our schools work? Wrong question.

 An Oklahoma first-grader was suspended recently for making a gun gesture with his hand because the gesture violated the school district’s zero-tolerance policy against weapons and violence, according to news reports.

 That’s just one in a handful of stories making headlines today.

-Consider, for example, a common ethical dilemma: Should an honest and compassionate person tell a lie to avoid embarrassing a friend?
-The deontologist would look to a rule book, the consequentialist would weigh the pros and cons, and the virtue ethicist would use the context of the specific case to deepen and extend what it means to be honest and compassionate.
+Consider, for example, a common ethical dilemma: Should an honest, compassionate person tell a lie to avoid embarrassing a friend?
+The deontologist would look to a rule book.
+The consequentialist would weigh the pros and cons.
+The virtue ethicist would use the context of the specific case to deepen and extend what it means to be honest and compassionate.
 It’s only the virtue theory that focuses on development rather than on passing a definitive ethical judgment.
 The Internet Encyclopedia of Philosophy points out that, “Virtue theory emphasizes moral education since virtuous character traits are developed in one’s youth.
 Adults, therefore, are responsible for instilling virtues in the young.”

 Zero tolerance is also zero learning—it’s zero development of one’s capacity to wrestle thoughtfully with problems that don’t have obvious answers.
 What greater obligation do our schools have than to help our kids become adults that can productively grapple with the ever-increasing complexities of our world and the diversity of perspectives one encounters as a global citizen?